ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/glossary/raft-algorithm.markdown

-﻿# Glossary : Raft Consensus Algorithm
+# Glossary: Raft Consensus Algorithm

 ### What is Raft?